 In the activity phase, you’ll begin your role play task.
 The scenarios you will face revolve around a retail centre, but the specifics will differ.
 To succeed in this phase, you need to remember the following:

 • The role play exercises are designed so that you show knowledge of the core competencies and apply them where appropriate.
 Make sure you know them well in advance;

 • You can’t take notes made in the preparation phase into the activity phase.
 You’ll have to commit the key details to memory;

 • You need to focus on the role play actor during the exercises, listen to what they have to say and be respectful.

 Finally, remember that while the police officer role play exercises are designed to be rigorous and challenging, the assessors aren’t looking to fail you.
 If you prepare sufficiently and make sure you know what you’re getting into, you have a good chance of scoring highly and demonstrating you have what it takes to be a police officer.

-For more assessment centre role play tips and information on how to ace the police officer role play exercises, click here.
+See here for more assessment centre role play tips and information on how to ace the police officer role play exercises.